Using Memes in Your Marketing to Liven Up Your Brand

 How to Tell if Meme Marketing is Right for Your Business

-While meme marketing is a very useful tactic for some businesses, it can be a big mistake for others.
+While meme marketing is a handy tactic for some businesses, it can be a big mistake for others.
 If you’re wondering if meme marketing is the right move for your business, consider your business’s brand and consumer base first.

 Jessica Smith is a Writing Intern at Catapult Creative Media.
 She is a senior at LSU concentrating in Political Communication.
 She has also studied at universities in New Zealand and Indonesia.
 In her spare time, Jessica enjoys listening to live music and exploring the great outdoors.

-Catapult Creative Media Inc. is a digital marketing and design agency serving south Louisiana and headquartered in Baton Rouge.
+Work with Catapult Creative Media Inc. Catapult Creative Media Inc. is a digital marketing and design agency serving south Louisiana and headquartered in Baton Rouge.
 Founded in 2007, Catapult provides digital, social and mobile marketing solutions backed by relevant strategy and measurable results.
 Catapult works the web to their clients’ advantage, launching them to their next level of success.